 Donald Murphy: Dr. Donald L. Murphy has been a member of the Stonington Shellfish Commission for 24 years, serving 18 of those years as chairman.
 Previously, he was the Chief Scientist of the United States Coast Guard International Ice Patrol (IIP) for 24 years.
 Prior to serving at the IIP, he was a research oceanographer for seven years at the United States Coast Guard Research and Development Center (RDC).
 At RDC he conducted oceanographic research into the movement of oil spills and search and rescue objects (disabled vessels, life rafts, and persons in the water).
 Dr. Murphy is a member of the American Geophysical Union, the Marine Technology Society, and the American Polar Society.
 He received a B.A. in mathematics from Marist College and an M.S. and Ph.D. in physical oceanography from the University of Connecticut.
 He also served as a surface line officer in the U. S. Navy from 1967 through 1970.

-Mark Tedesco: Mark Tedesco has worked for the U.S. Environmental Protection Agency for 15 years.
+Mark Tedesco: Mark Tedesco has worked for the U.S. Environmental Protection Agency for more than 34 years.
 In 1989 he began working on the Long Island Sound Study, administered by U.S. EPA as part of the National Estuary Program, under the Clean Water Act.
 In 1992, he became Director of the newly established EPA Long Island Sound Office, responsible for completing the $16 million, multi-year program to identify and address remaining water quality impairments in the Sound.
 The study culminated in the 1994 approval of a Comprehensive Conservation and Management Plan for the Sound by the Governors of New York and Connecticut and the EPA Administrator.
-Mr. Tedesco is now responsible for continued oversight of the program with a focus on implementation of the management plan in cooperation with government and private agencies and organizations.
-Mr. Tedesco received his M.S. in marine environmental science from the State University of New York at Stony Brook.
+Mr. Tedesco is now responsible for continued oversight of the program with a focus on implementation of the 2015 management plan in cooperation with government and private agencies and organizations.
+Mr. Tedesco received a bachelor’s degree in biology and a Master of Science in marine environmental science from Stony Brook University.